BeeBeeBethC/The-Gardening-Club/README.md

  - I'd also put in trailing slash characters which were absolute so I removed those and on removal, the code validated.

 **Lighthouse scoring**
 for portfolio project one, the main focus was accessibility.
-The lighthouse scores for this project are as follows:
+The lighthouse scores for this project on mobile are as follows:

 - Performance scored 72
 - Accessibility scored 100